-Proposition 3.5 Let π be an odd profile in a median graph G. Then $AM(\pi, G)$ is an independent set in G and $AM(\pi, G) \subseteq \overline{\partial}G$.
+Proposition 4.3.
+Let π be an odd profile in a median graph G. Then $AM(\pi, G)$ is an independent set in G and $AM(\pi, G) \subseteq \overline{\partial}G$.

-We leave the structure of antimedian sets for even profiles in median graphs as an open problem.
-Note that in this case antimedian vertices need not be in a strict boundary, even if g(G) > 2.
-For instance, let G be obtained from the 3×3 grid (that is the Cartesian product $P_3 \square P_3$) so that to the central vertex another vertex ais attached, and let the profile π consist of two vertices u, v of degree two such that d(u, v) = 2.
+Note that in the case of even profiles the antimedian vertices need not be in a strict boundary, even if g(G) > 2.
+For instance, let G be obtained from the 3×3 grid (that is the Cartesian product $P_3 \Box P_3$) so that to the central vertex another vertex a is attached, and let the profile π consist of two vertices u, v of degree two such that d(u, v) = 2.
 Then $AM(\pi, G) = \{x, y, z, a\}$, where x and y are another two vertices of degree two (different from u and v), and z is their common neighbor.
-Note that z is not a strict boundary vertex in G. However, we suspect that the following question has affirmative answer.
-Question 3.6 Let G be a median graph and g(G) > 2.
-Is it true that there exists a vertex in G that is not in $AM(\pi, G)$ for all profiles π on G?
+Note that z is not a strict boundary vertex in G, even though all the antimedian vertices are peripheral.
+For an additional example consider the graph on Fig. 2.
+For the profile (a, b) the antimedian vertices are darkened.
+In particular, x is an antimedian vertex that is neither in the boundary nor in the periphery of the graph.